ml6team/fondant/docs/kubeflow_infrastructure.md

 This can be on any kubernetes cluster, if you don't have access to a setup like this or you feel uncomfortable to setup your own we have provided some basic scripts to get you started on GCP or on a small scale locally.

 !!! note "IMPORTANT"
-    - These script serve just a kickstart to help you start using fondant fast, these are not production ready environments.
+    - These script serve just a kickstart to help you setup Kubeflow for running Fondant, these are not production ready environments.
     - Spinning up a cluster on a cloud vendor will incur a cost.
     - You should never run a script without inspecting it so please familiarize yourself with the commands defined in the Makefiles and adapt it to your own needs.